ZenzenDatabase/CMR/README.md

 **VEGAS dataset**:

-The Raw dataset from https://arxiv.org/abs/1712.01393 is no longer available; I didn't copy it from my previous desktop. ***If you want it, please contact me.***
+The Raw dataset from https://arxiv.org/abs/1712.01393 is no longer available; I didn't copy it from my previous desktop.

+***If you want it, please contact me.***

-But you can download the extracted features of both audio and visual by us from my Google Drive: https://drive.google.com/drive/folders/1ZtjV-sdCUpLhxd8-Ge4hnm83Rqlj5PU1?usp=drive_link
+You can also download the extracted features of both audio and visual by us from my Google Drive: https://drive.google.com/drive/folders/1ZtjV-sdCUpLhxd8-Ge4hnm83Rqlj5PU1?usp=drive_link

 please kindly cite my paper, thank you!